wescale/kubernetes-formation/Day-1_Containers/3-use-network/tutorial.md

 We'll use this [Microservice demo project](https://github.com/alphayax/microservices-demo) as example.

 In the previous lab, we build the `article-service` image.
-Hopefully, we'll not have to rebuild it because it's already built and pushed to dockerhub.
+Hopefully, we'll not have to rebuild it because I already built-it and push-it to dockerhub.

 You can retrieve the image with the following command:

 ```bash
 docker pull alphayax/microservice-demo-article-service
 ```

-The goal of this exercise will be to add the missing configuration to the article-service and connect it to a mongodb instance.
+The goal of this exercise will be to add the missing configuration to the **article-service** and connect it to a **mongodb** instance.

 ## The mongodb container